Outstanding students are reviewed for eligibility through the admission application process.

 Faculty who teach in the program represent a wide variety of disciplines, including Art, Biology, Communication Arts, Chemistry, Economics, English, French, History, Philosophy and Religion, Physics, Political Science, Psychology, and Sociology and Social Work.

-Scientific perspectives are an integral part of the honors program.
-One of the two required freshman Colloquia is always organized around a scientific theme, and we have a good variety of 300-level electives taught by science faculty.
-These include Biology: Facts, Future, and Fiction; Mind-Body Medicine; and Science and Global Ethics.
+Scientific perspectives are an integral part of the Honors Program.
+One of the two required freshman colloquia is always organized around a scientific theme, and we have a good variety of 300-level electives taught by science faculty.
+These include Biology: Facts, Future, and Fiction; Perspectives in Global Health; and Science and Global Ethics.